Edward Bagnall Poulton

 Sir Edward Bagnall Poulton, FRS HFRSE FLS (27 January 1856 – 20 November 1943) was a British evolutionary biologist, a lifelong advocate of natural selection through a period in which many scientists such as Reginald Punnett doubted its importance.
 He invented the term sympatric for evolution of species in the same place, and in his book The Colours of Animals (1890) was the first to recognise frequency-dependent selection.
-Poulton is also remembered for his pioneering work on animal coloration.
-He is credited with inventing the term aposematism for warning coloration, as well as for his experiments on 'protective coloration' (camouflage).
-Poulton became Hope Professor of Zoology at the University of Oxford in 1893.
+He is remembered for his pioneering work on animal coloration and camouflage, and in particular for inventing the term aposematism for warning coloration.
+He became Hope Professor of Zoology at the University of Oxford in 1893.

 Life

-Edward Poulton was born in Reading, Berkshire on 27 January 1856 the son of the architect William Ford Poulton and his wife, Georgina Sabrina Bagnall.
-He was educated at Oakley House School in Reading.
+Edward Poulton was born in Reading, Berkshire on 27 January 1856, the son of the architect William Ford Poulton and his wife, Georgina Sabrina Bagnall.
+He was educated at Oakley House School in Reading, which he described as having mainly nonconformist pupils.

 Between 1873 and 1876, Poulton studied at Jesus College, Oxford under George Rolleston and the anti-Darwinian entomologist John Obadiah Westwood, graduating with a first-class degree in natural science.
 He maintained an unbroken connection with the college for seventy years as scholar, lecturer and Fellow (appointed to a fellowship in 1898) until his death.
 He was a generous benefactor to Jesus College, providing silver for the high table and redecorating the Old Bursary amongst other donations.

-He was knighted by King George V in 1935.
+He was knighted by King George V in the 1935 New Year Honours.
 Poulton died in Oxford on 20 November 1943.